 This estimated covariance matrix is called the empirical covariance matrix.
 In practice we don't use the covariance matrix for our fMRI analyis.
 This for a number of reasons:

-• Covariance is bound between -\infty and \infty making it less suitable for downstream classifiers.
+- Covariance is bound between and making it less suitable for downstream classifiers.

 Many of the following approaches will aim to address some or all of the above drawbacks with empirical covariance.